Pleban\'ski-Demia\'nski \`a la Ehlers-Harrison: Exact Rotating and Accelerating Type I Black Holes: Enhanced Pleban ski--Demia nski metric: The type I hierarchy

 Considering the coordinates presented in~\cite{Podolsky:2021zwr,Podolsky:2022xxd} and the subsequent correction of the gauge field introduced in~\cite{Astorino:2023elf}, we start by writing down the PD metric as

 where

 with

 denoting the locations of the black hole horizons.
-The parameters appearing above are the ``physical'' ones: the mass $m$, the angular momentum $a$, the acceleration parameter $A$, the NUT parameter $l$, and the electromagnetic charges $e$ and $g$.
+The parameters appearing above are the ``physical'' ones: the mass $m$, {the Kerr-like rotation parameter $a$}, the acceleration parameter $A$, the NUT parameter $l$, and the electromagnetic charges $e$ and $g$.

 We can cast~\eqref{eq:PDmetric} into the LWP form~\eqref{eq:e-LWPMain} with Weyl's canonical coordinates $\rho,z$ expressed in terms of $r,x$ via\footnote{For functions with a single argument, a prime accent denotes differentiation with respect to that argument.}